Timothy-Poole/PARALLEL_PROJECT/README.md

 ---
 ## BUILD INSTRUCTIONS

-In order to run and compile this program simply
+In order to run and compile this program simply (unzip the file first)
 1. open the solution inside of visual studio
 2. uncomment out the version of the program you wish to run, impoved.cpp for the sequential version and final.cpp for the parallel version
 3. if running the parallel version then adjust the number of threads the program will use by adjusting the command